Dee Parker

 aka Dell ParkerDel Parker

-In June 1943, Parker married Detroit theater orchestra conductor and WXYZ musical director Phil Brestoff in Chicago, and by late 1945 she had settled in Detroit, where she was appearing as a soloist with the Detroit Symphony Orchestra under the name Del Parker when hired by Jimmy Dorsey in November.[2]
+In June 1943, Parker married Detroit theater orchestra conductor and WXYZ musical director Phil Brestoff in Chicago, and by late 1945 she had settled in Detroit, where in November she was appearing as a soloist with the Detroit Symphony Orchestra under the name Del Parker when Jimmy Dorsey hired her for his band.[2]
 Changing back to the moniker Dee Parker again, she remained with Dorsey for almost two years, impressing critics and often dueting with Bob Carroll.
 After Dorsey reorganized in summer 1947, Parker remained with the band but left soon after in October and returned home to Detroit.

 In 1948, Parker recorded solo on the Mercury label.
 In late 1950, she gave birth to a son and settled down to sing with her husband’s orchestra.
 By 1952, she was appearing on Detroit area television station WXYZ.
 Known as “Auntie Dee,” she hosted six different half-hour shows, which each had different sponsors, as well as her own 25-minute radio program.
 Over the years she promoted and showcased many up-and-coming local singers.